 This does not mean you should bother your guests or hover next to their table constantly.
 Give them private space to enjoy their dinner, but make sure you keep looking (discreetly) towards the table in case anyone wants to make eye contact or ask you anything.

 How can training help?

-As the saying goes, practice makes perfect, and taking a Silver Service or Etiquette training course will give you ample opportunity to practise the able skills and many more things to give you the confident to provide a flawless, high end service on the job.
+As the saying goes, practice makes perfect.
+And taking a Silver Service or Etiquette training course will give you ample opportunity to practise the able skills and many more things to give you the confidence to provide a flawless, high-end etiquette service on the job.
 Training is done in a safe environment so you can have the space to make mistakes, go over things again (and again!) until you get the hand of it.
 It can also give you the inspiration, skillset and confidence to aim for higher up jobs in the restaurant or hotel industry – or even in private households or corporate events.
 Training looks great on your CV as it shows you are taking your career seriously, so it could open up a lot of doors for you.

 Polo & Tweed are specialists in providing Etiquette and Service training in small group settings and for private bookings.
 Contact us here to find out more and book a space on our of our training courses!